 At the state level, 42 states allow for the operation of L3-L5 commercial vehicles.
 Of these 42 states, 16 have enacted legislation that expressly allows the use of autonomous driving without a human driver present, including commercial L4 autonomous trucking.
 Additionally, the remaining 26 do not expressly prohibit commercial L4 autonomous trucking and most of these states are actively developing legislation through, for example, testing programs or task forces studying the issue.
 Furthermore, none of these 42 states have any express legal requirements that a human driver must be present in a L3-L5 autonomous truck.
-Of the remaining 8 states, 6 potentially provide a path for AV adoption subject to specific testing requirements: four states are silent on commercialization of L3-L5 AVs and have no express legal requirements that a human driver must be present in a L3-L5 autonomous truck, but have defined testing programs and requirements that could suggest a company would need to go through a testing process in that state before gaining state support for commercialization and two states have L3-L5 testing programs that exempt AVs from specific state laws that would otherwise prohibit their operation, for example requiring a driver to maintain at least one hand on the steering wheel.
+Of the remaining 8 states, 6 potentially provide a path for AV adoption subject to specific testing requirements that a human driver must be present in a L3-L5 autonomous truck.
+By the remaining a states are silent on commercialization of L3-L5 AVs and have no express legal requirements that a human driver must be present in a L3-L5 autonomous truck, but have defined testing programs and requirements that could suggest a company would need to go through a testing programs that exempt AVs from specific state laws that would otherwise prohibit their operation, for example requiring a driver to maintain at least one hand on the steering wheel.

 Finally, two states prohibit commercial operation of L3-L5 autonomous trucks today without changes in legislation or regulation.
-Notably, the existing laws in these two final states that prohibit operation could be preempted by the U.S. Secretary of Transportation if they were determined to meet the criteria in 49 U.S. Code § 31141(c)(4) or were otherwise deemed to be unenforceable by the Secretary of Transportation.
+Notably, the existing laws in these two final states that prohibit operation could be preempted by the U.S. Secretary of Transportation if they were determined to meet the criteria in 49 U.S. Code \S 31141(c)(4) or were otherwise deemed to be unenforceable by the Secretary of Transportation.